 - a.
-Go over how many postcards the team wrote and celebrate this! - b.
+Go over how many calls the team made (or texts sent) and celebrate this! - b.
 Share (in small groups or large group, depending on the size) some reflections.
-Sample reflection prompts include:

-- i.
-How did it feel to write the postcards?
+Sample reflection prompts include: - i.
+How did it feel to call or text people?
 How did this experience compare to what you were expecting? - ii.
-How do you hope people react when they get the postcards? - iii.
+How did people react? - iii.
 How did this experience compare to what you were expecting? - iv.
 What else do you want to do to protect and expand democracy?